nayeemmz/cmsc426Spring2021/colorseg.md

 $$

 here $$\sigma$$ is a parameter to be estimated.
 You might be wondering what shape a $$\Sigma$$ like the one described above represents.
 It's simple, a sphere!
 This gives lesser flexibility in fitting the model as the shape is simpler but has lesser number of parameters.
-A comparison of GMM fit on the data using spherical $$\Sigma$$ and elliposoidal $$\Sigma$$ is shown below:
+A comparison of GMM fit on the data using spherical $$\Sigma$$ and ellipsoidal $$\Sigma$$ is shown below:

 <div class="fig figcenter fighighlight">
   <img src="/cmsc426fall2019/assets/colorseg/rgbgmm.png">
-  <div class="figcaption">Left: Datapoints of the orange ball and GMM fit using spherical \(\Sigma\).
-Right: GMM fit using ellipsoidal \(\Sigma\).
+  <div class="figcaption">Left: Data points of the orange ball and GMM fit using spherical \(\Sigma\).
+Right: GMM fit using ellipsoidal $$\Sigma$$.
 Notice that the ellipsoidal variant has less non-orange pixels which will be classified as orange, i.e., lesser false positives and false negatives and is more accurate.</div>
 </div>

-One might think, what if I design a custom transformation to create a new colorspace from RGB where the data points are enclosed in a simple shape like an ellipsoid?
+One might think, what if I design a custom transformation to create a new color space from RGB where the data points are enclosed in a simple shape like an ellipsoid?
 That would work wonderfully well.
-I designed a custom colorspace to do exactly that (which is my secret recipe).
+I designed a custom color space to do exactly that (which is my secret recipe).
 You will have to figure out your own secret recipe to do it.
-The datapoints and the GMM fit for this colorspace is shown below:
+The data points and the GMM fit for this color space is shown below:

 <div class="fig figcenter fighighlight">
   <img src="/cmsc426fall2019/assets/colorseg/customcolorspace3.png">
-  <div class="figcaption">Left: Datapoints of the orange ball in the custom colorspace.
-Look at how the datapoint space looks like an ellipsoid Right: GMM fit using ellipsoidal \(\Sigma\).
-Notice that the GMM fit looks exactly like one single gaussian which shows that the performance of GMM over this colorspace would exactly be the same as a single gaussian fit.
+  <div class="figcaption">Left: Data points of the orange ball in the custom color space.
+Look at how the data point space looks like an ellipsoid Right: GMM fit using ellipsoidal \(\Sigma\).
+Notice that the GMM fit looks exactly like one single Gaussian which shows that the performance of GMM over this color space would exactly be the same as a single Gaussian fit.
 This is very beneficial because we can reduce the computation cost of training and testing significantly.</div>
 </div>

 <a name='distest'></a>